Thursday, June 20, 2024

 The neighborhood Carl Jung

-at the wheel of a Ferrari
+behind the wheel of a red Ferrari

 that smacks you back